codebydant/compilingPCL-Linux/README.md

 # Compile PCL 1.11.1 - Ubuntu 20.04.2 LTS
-This is a tutorial of how to compile PCL 1.11.1 on Ubuntu 20.04.2 LTS
+This is a tutorial of how to compile PCL 1.11.1 on Ubuntu 20.04.2 LTS.
+No need it to install!

 Table of contents
 =================